-- The induction system regulates the synthesis of enzymes initiated by the supply of an inducer.
-Contrarily, the repressor system inhibits the enzyme synthesis that is facilitated by the existing end-product or corepressor molecules.
+- The induction operon stimulates enzyme synthesis due to enough inducer molecules or substrates in the surrounding.
+Contrarily, the repressor operon inhibits the enzyme synthesis due to the existing end-product or corepressor molecules.

-- Inducer or anti-repressor metabolite and the corepressor or effector molecule are the key elements of the induction and repression system.
+- Inducer or anti-repressor metabolites and corepressor or effector molecules are the key elements of the induction and repression system.

-- Inducer deactivates a repressor protein and prevents the attachment of a repressor to the operator region.
-In contrast, a corepressor activates an apo-repressor protein (inactive) and facilitates the joining of an active repressor to the operator region.
+- Inducer deactivates a repressor protein and prevents its attachment to the operator region.
+In contrast, a corepressor activates an apo-repressor protein (inactive) and facilitates the joining of an aporepressor to the operator region.

-- An induction system activates or turns on the whole operon system by the adequate supply of the inducer metabolites.
-In contrast, a repression system terminates or switches off the whole operon system by the adequate level of pre-existing corepressor molecules.
+- An induction system activates or turns on the whole operon system under the adequate supply of the inducer metabolites.
+In contrast, a repression system terminates or switches off the whole operon system under the adequate level of pre-existing corepressor molecules.

-- Lactose operon is the best example of an inducible operon, in which the addition of an inducer (Allolactose) stimulates the synthesis of β-galactosidase (inducible enzyme) necessary for the breakdown of lactose into glucose and galactose.
-Oppositely, tryptophan operon is the best example of a repressible operon that regulates the tryptophan synthesizing enzymes to construct tryptophan, whose synthesis is repressed by the addition of corepressor.
+- Lactose operon is the best example of an inducible operon, in which an adequate level of inducer molecules (allolactose) stimulates β-galactosidase (inducible enzyme) synthesis, necessary to split lactose into glucose and galactose.
+Oppositely, the tryptophan operon is the best example of a repressible operon that regulates the tryptophan synthesizing enzymes to construct tryptophan, and the addition of corepressor suppresses the trp synthesis.

-- An inducible operon conducts a catabolic synthesis, where a complex molecule breaks down into simpler form.
-In contrast, a repressible operon conducts an anabolic synthesis of a product through the combination of simple or smaller units.
+- An inducible operon conducts a catabolic synthesis, where a complex molecule breaks down into simpler forms.
+In contrast, a repressible operon conducts an anabolic synthesis of a product after the combination of simple or smaller units.

-Therefore, the induction and repression of the operon are the two mechanisms that regulate the synthesis of different enzymes, and decides when to turn on or turn off the biosynthetic pathway.
+Therefore, the induction and repression of the operon are the two mechanisms that regulate the synthesis of different enzymes and decides when to switch on or switch off the biosynthetic pathway.